 Sync vs. rebuild

 The command 'searchindex sync' finds the discrepancy between the objects in the database and the Solr index and makes the necessary synchronization by removing or adding the items.
 It is important to understand that the comparison is done on the level of track.
-This means that if some qualifiers are deleted or added after the track has been created, the 'sync' command will not see the difference - the track itself will remain.
+This means that if some qualifiers are deleted or added after the track has been created, the 'sync' command will not detect the difference - the track itself will remain.
 To update the index after manipulating the qualifiers (by adding/removing to the QualifierFilter rules or adding/removing the qualifiers themselves), we have to issue 'searchindex rebuild' command, which may take considerably longer.
 So, please give a good thought before engaging the QualifierFilter rules.
 Anyway, if you modify the rules and do not "rebuild" the corresponding index, the new rules will be applied only to the newly added items.

 Sync vs. deepsync